spheromak/knife-xapi/README.md

-    -R If you're using a builtin template you will need to specify a repo url, --xapi-install-repo          Install repo for this template (if needed) -B Set of kernel boot params to pass to the vm, --xapi-kernel-params         You can add more boot options to the vm e.g.: "ks='http://foo.local/ks'" -u, --user USER                  API Client Username
+    -R If you're using a builtin template you will need to specify a repo url, --xapi-install-repo          Install repo for this template (if needed) -B Set of kernel boot params to pass to the vm, --kernel-params         You can add more boot options to the vm e.g.: "ks='http://foo.local/ks'" -u, --user USER                  API Client Username
         --print-after                Show the data after a destructive operation -r, --run-list RUN_LIST          Comma separated list of roles/recipes to apply